How to Grow Succulents

 All succulents need lightweight, well-draining soil.
 Improve the planting area by mixing one part Miracle-Gro® Garden Soil for Cactus, Palm & Citrus with one part native soil.
 This will improve the soil density and add nutrition to give succulent plants a boost.

 Some succulent varieties can be slow growers, while others (like sedum groundcovers) grow and spread more quickly.
 Check the plant tag for spacing requirements when planting.
 Plant each succulent so the top of the root ball is level with the existing soil.
-Water lightly after planting so that the soil is about as damp as a wrung out sponge.
+Water lightly after plotting succulents so that the soil is about as damp as a wrung out sponge.
+(Looking for potting ideas?
+Check out Upcycled Container Ideas for Succulents.)
+Follow the same steps when replanting succulents because they've outgrown their containers.

 How to Grow Succulents in Containers

 Containers are not only for growing succulents indoors.
 Outdoors, containers can make growing succulents easier, especially if you have extremely dense soil or your area receives a lot of rain.
-Either way, start by selecting a shallow, unglazed clay container, which will dry out more quickly than deeper, glazed pots.
-Fill the container with Miracle-Gro® Cactus, Palm & Citrus Potting Mix and plant your plants, following the directions above.
+Whether you're growing indoor or outdoor succulents, start by selecting a shallow, unglazed clay container, which will dry out more quickly than deeper, glazed pots.
+The best potting soil for succulents is one developed specifically for low water plants.
+For impressive results, fill the container with Miracle-Gro® Cactus, Palm & Citrus Potting Mix and plant your plants, following the directions above.
 To keep soil from splashing on the plants, and to give containers a finished look, spread a ½-inch layer of tumbled glass or pebbles on the soil as a mulch layer.

 During the winter, bring containers of tender outdoor succulents into a cool, frost-free area like a garage.
 Cut watering back to once a month, and hold off on feeding until warmer weather returns.